direktiv/direktiv/scripts/api/api.md

 POST /api/namespaces/{namespace}/broadcast
 ```

-Broadcast a cloud event to a namespace
+Broadcast a cloud event to a namespace.
 Cloud events posted to this api will be picked up by any workflows listening to the same event type on the namescape.
-The body of this request should follow the cloud event core specification defined at https://github.com/cloudevents/spec
+The body of this request should follow the cloud event core specification defined at https://github.com/cloudevents/spec .

 #### Parameters